ajorgensen89/project4/README.md

 # Cocktail Bar

 # BEANFEAST

 # Fullstack Project - 4.

 This project is based on a website with a booking system in a fictional setting.
-It has been created to portait a website where a user can create a booking at a cocktail bar named **Beanfeast** and then view, delete and cancel any bookings made.
+It has been created to portait a website where a user can create a booking at a cocktail bar named **Beanfeast** and then view, delete and cancel any bookings made.<br>
-The user registers to the site first before being able to carry out a booking.
+The user registers to the site first before being able to carry out a booking.<br>
 Once registered they have access to the booking system and can also comment on a Forum created to inform user's of new Events, new cocktails or changes to the cocktail bar from the management site.
-The Discussion Board created for the website can be used to create discussions about certain topics in the Forum's, aswell as being able to 'like or unlike' a 'Forum Post' or 'Forum Comment'.
+The Discussion Board created for the website can be used to create discussions about certain topics in the Forum's, aswell as being able to 'like or unlike' a 'Forum Post' or 'Forum Comment'.<br>
-The frontend of the website should encourage users to visit the website and booking, visit the cocktail bar itself, created discussions, offer ease of use and fictional contact information for any other queries.
+The frontend of the website should encourage users to visit the website and booking, visit the cocktail bar itself, created discussions, offer ease of use and fictional contact information for any other queries.<br>
-The management system has an Administraion page for backend user's of the site, such as management or staff can access the bookings via Bookings Item page, approve bookings and comments, and create Event pages via the Forum Posting page.
-Comments can be made and seen to be approved here via the Forum Comment page.
+The management system has an Administraion page for backend user's of the site, so management or staff can access the bookings via Bookings Item page on Django Admin, approve bookings and comments, and create Event pages via the Forum Posting page.
+Comments can be made and seen here in the Django Admin to be approved here via the Forum Comment page.
 <br>
 <hr>

 [Deployable Link to Project site.]()<br>

 <hr>
 <br>

 ![Responsive Desgin]()<br>

 <br>